Easy Baby Back Ribs in Oven

 Storage & Reheating

 Store leftover ribs in an airtight container in the fridge for up to 3 days.
-To reheat, place them in a 300°F oven or air fryer until warmed through.
+To reheat, place them in at 300°F oven or air fryer until warm, then reheat through.
 Adding a little extra BBQ sauce helps keep them moist.

 For longer storage, freeze ribs for up to 3 months.
 Wrap them tightly in foil and place them in a freezer-safe bag or container.
-When ready to eat, thaw overnight in the fridge before reheating as above.
+When ready to eat, thaw overnight in the fridge, then reheat as above.

-Look for ribs with “back” in the name—baby back ribs or pork loin back ribs are the best options.
+Look for ribs with “back” in the name.
+Baby back ribs or pork loin back ribs are the best options.
 These come from the upper part of the ribcage and have more meat and less bone, making them ideal for tender, juicy oven-baked ribs.

 Spare ribs, on the other hand, come from the lower ribcage and have more bone than meat.
 While they can still be delicious, they take longer to cook and may not turn out as tender using this method.

-Low and slow is the key to fall-off-the-bone ribs.
-Baking them at 300°F for 2 to 3 hours allows the meat to become tender while staying juicy.
-If you have extra time, you can bake them at 275°F for 3 to 3.5 hours for an even more melt-in-your-mouth texture.
+When it comes to ribs, I always say low and slow is the way to go.
+I find that baking them at 300°F for about 2 to 3 hours makes the meat tender and juicy.
+If I have some extra time on my hands, I’ll even bake them at 275°F for 3 to 3.5 hours.
+It gives them an amazing melt-in-your-mouth texture.

 Ingredients